jaschac/puppet-users/README.md

 7. [Contacts](#contacts)

 ## Overview
-This module manages users and their secrets.
+The `lostinmalloc-users` module manages groups, users and their secrets.
 It is distributed through the Apache License 2.0.
 Please do refer to the LICENSE for details.

 ## Module Description
-The lostinmalloc-users module allows to manage the users of a node.
-It is responsible of:
+The `lostinmalloc-users` module allows to manage both groups and users.
+As such, it is responsible of:

- * Defining whether a user is present or absent.
+ - Defining whether a user is present or absent.
-    * If present the user can simply be disabled so that his belongings are not accessible to anyone, but not wiped out.
+  - If the user is present:
-    * If present, whether he has a home or not.
+     - If he has and owns a /home.
- * Managing each user's secrets:
-    * System password.
-    * SSH keys.
- * The groups a user belongs to.
+     - The groups he belongs to, apart his primary.
+     - His secrets:
+         - System password.
+         - SSH key(s).
+             - His own.
+             - Those that can be used to login as him into the system.
+  - If the user is not present:
+     - His /home, if it does exist, is wiped out.

 #### Groups
-lostinmalloc-users allows the user to manage the groups a user belongs to.

-lostinmalloc-users allows the client to define, optionally, the groups each user being managed through Puppet belongs to.
+`lostinmalloc-users` allows the client to define, optionally, the groups each user belongs to.
 Note that each user, by default, belongs to a group named after himself.
-This is known as the primary group of the user, The primary group should not be listed among the groups the user belongs to.
+This is known as the *primary group* of the user, The primary group should not be listed among the groups the user belongs to.

-The groups a user belongs to are optional.
-He belongs to a group named after himself.
-Any other group he belongs to, it either exists already or it is created before the user itself is generated.
-The groups named after the username mustn't need to be added to the users groups.
-Adding it does not raise any problem.
-The primary group should not be listed!
-Handling groups requires the libuser package to be installed. lostinmalloc-users defines it as a mandatory dependency, so that its presence is enforced.
+Any other group a user belongs to either exists already or is created before the user itself is created.

+Handling groups requires the `libuser` package to be installed. `lostinmalloc-users` defines it as a mandatory dependency, so that its presence is enforced.

 ## Setup
-In order to install lostinmalloc-users, run the following command:
+In order to install `lostinmalloc-users`, run the following command:
 ```bash
 $ sudo puppet module install lostinmalloc-cntlm
 ```